Messiah ben Joseph: Midrash

 The event surrounding Messiah ben Joseph's death vary.
 Different accounts give different enemies Armilus, Gog and Magog.
 After his death what happens to his corpse also varies.
 His corpse, according to one group, will lie unburied in the streets of Jerusalem.
 According to the other, it will be hidden by the angels with the bodies of the Patriarchs, until Messiah ben David comes, when God will resurrect him (comp.
 Jew.
 Encyc. i.
 682, 684 [§§ 8 and 13]; comp.).

 Zohar

 Following the apocalyptic battles the Messiah enters a pillar of fire which will hide him for twelve months.
 Some view this figure as the Messiah ben Joseph who has been killed.
 The text in the Zohar probably does not reflect Moses de Leon's views.
 The suffering messiah was marginal in his Hebrew writings.
 Several of the Zohar Mishpatim mention Messiah ben Ephraim.

 Kol HaTor

-The Kol HaTor, written by Rabbi Hillel Rivlin, deals at length with the Messiah ben Joseph and his role in bringing back the exiles and rebuilding the Land of Israel.
+The Kol HaTor, attributed to Rabbi Hillel Rivlin, deals at length with the Messiah ben Joseph and his role in bringing back the exiles and rebuilding the Land of Israel.
 The Kol HaTor states that Joshua is the ancestor of Messiah ben Ephraim.
 Joshua was the first to wage war against Amalek.
 Messiah ben Joseph will likewise wage war against Amalek.